About Thomas and Nicole

 About The Farm

 We picked a new name for our business, even though we still think of the property as Father’s Farewell.
 The name Wild Song Farm arises from the natural and free music that we hear every day on the farm.
 Song birds are particularly abundant here, along with frogs and crickets.
 After big storms, Big Hunting Creek which runs along the west line of the property adds its roar.
-Lately the clucking of chickens and quacking of ducks have joined the melody.

 The farm sits right on the edge of the Thurmont City limit.
 We can even walk to the library and to town from our house along the trolley trail.
 We enjoy this rare and special intersection of rural and urban life.
 Just on the other side of Thurmont sits the easternmost beginnings of the Appalachian Mountains, a big blue backdrop above the green valley.